la-jarre-a-son/midi-jar/README.md

 - MIDI routing between devices and internal modules
 - A Chord Display module, to display a piano and monitor chords being played
+- A Circle of Fifths highly customizatble
+- A Chord Quiz module, with different modes and settings to train
 - A HTTP/Websocket server to include modules externally (in OBS Browser source for instance)
 - Running at startup
 - Running in background (no window, only Tray icon)